git/git.github.io/General-Application-Information.md

 could not result in clear decisions.

-Therefore we think that we should be very careful before proposing to a student, or accepting, a project that implements a new feature.
+Therefore we think that we should be very careful before proposing to an applicant, or accepting, a project that implements a new feature.
 People suggesting such a project should at least carefully consider the above potential issues and see if they can be mitigated before the project is submitted.

-As [suggested by Google](https://google.github.io/gsocguides/mentor/defining-a-project-ideas-list) (but this is true for Outreachy internships too), we emphasize that a student proposing something original must engage with the community strongly before and during the application period to get feedback and guidance to improve the proposal and avoid the above potential issues.
+As [suggested by Google](https://google.github.io/gsocguides/mentor/defining-a-project-ideas-list) (but this is true for Outreachy internships too), we emphasize that an applicant proposing something original must engage with the community strongly before and during the application period to get feedback and guidance to improve the proposal and avoid the above potential issues.